ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 DELETE FROM MY_TABLE WHERE COL_1 > (SELECT AVG(COL_1) from VIEW_1);
 ```

-## User Defined Functions
+## User-Defined Functions
-Snowflake supports User Defined Functions to perform operations not available through built-in functions provided by Snowflake.
+Snowflake supports User-Defined Functions to perform operations not available through built-in functions provided by Snowflake.
 SQL and JavaScript are both supported.
 They can be insecure or secure and can be defined to return a singular scalar value or a set of rows.

-### UDFs vs. Stored Procedures
+### User-Defined Functions vs. Stored Procedures
 Stored Procedure:
 * Invoked as a call to a single statement
 * ***MAY*** return a value
 * Does not handle returned values
 * JavaScript in a stored procedure calling another can handle return values.

-User Defined Functions:
+User-Defined Functions:
 * Called inside another statement
 * ***MUST*** return a value
 * DDL and UML operations are not permitted in User Defined functions